Eva-Navarrete/refactor-tractor-fitlit-b/README.md

 ##### Wins

 *

 ##### Challenges

 *

 ##### Overall Impressions

--   It was a fun project to test our creativity!
+-   It was a fun project to test our ability to read others code.

 #### Future Features

+* Sass Styling
+                                                                                                                     * Adding Charts
-*
+                                                                                                                     * Add login

 ## Credits